-#1 Once your creation is ready, upload it to your website or email platform to create a link for it.
+#1 Once your creation is ready, upload it to your website, email platform, or drop box to create a link for it.

-#3 Create a sign-up form that goes to the email list or group you just made.
-Add the code for that form to your blog post.
+#3 Create a sign-up form or landing page that goes to the email list or group you just made.

 Where to Put Your Lead Magnets